TELECOMMUNICATIONS ENGINEERING Degree Program Profile

 Name of Course Director and other contact information

 Prof. GIULIANO MANARA

 Certificate of completion of Italian upper secondary school or equivalent foreign qualification.

 Required knowledge and competences support programmes

-The Degree Programme in Telecommunication Engineering has the objective of preparing students with a solid basis on mathematics, physics, signal processing, electromagnetic propagation and computer networks.
-The aim is to have graduates able to understand and employ the scientific methodology, and to enter the work environment.
+The Degree Programme in Telecommunication Engineering has the objective of preparing students with solid bases on mathematics, physics, signal processing, applied electromagnetics and telecommunications networks.
+The aim is to have graduates able to understand and employ scientific methodologies, and to enter their professional environment.

 Key Learning Outcomes